kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Changelog ==

+= 3.0.4 - 31/03/2021 =
+ * UI bug issue solved
+ * Fix to dismiss the admin notices permanentaly

+= 3.0.3 - 30/03/2021 =
+ * Added double check for auto site verification for merchant center accounts
+ * Added double check for auto domain claim for merchant center accounts
+ * Bug fix for HTTP_HOST php warning raised by some clients
+ * User friendly feature notifications
+ * Removal of Brand, GTIN and MPN custom product meta fields addition from the plugin

 = 3.0.2 - 17/03/2021 =
  * Product sync feature enhancement - Users can now map upto 25 product attributes which will help them opt for enhanced listing in Google search/Shopping